The Benefits of Ginger for Women

-- Throat infections: It helps treat throat infection and inflammation and is very useful for loss of voice and professional singers.
+- Throat infections: It helps treat throat infection and inflammation and is very useful when you lose your voice.

-- Nausea and vomiting: It is especially recommended during the first months of pregnancy because it does not cause side effects to the fetus or the mother.
+- Nausea and vomiting: It is especially recommended during the first months of pregnancy because it doesn’t harm the fetus or the mother, nor does it have any side effects.
 It is also a great supplement during chemotherapy for cancer treatment.

 - It provides heat: Ginger has a high calorific value if you consume it or apply it externally.
 We especially recommend it for cold people and during cold seasons.
 During hot times of the year, you should remember that it increases sweating.